vulkano-rs/vulkano-www/content/guide-device-creation.md

 };
 ```

-Just like creating an instance, creating a device takes additional parameters which we are going
+Just like creating an instance, creating a device takes additional parameters which we aren't going
-to cover later.
+to cover yet.

 Once this function call succeeds we have an open channel of communication with a Vulkan device!

-Since it is possible to request multiple queues, the `queues` variable returned is in fact an
+Since it is possible to request multiple queues, the `queues` variable returned by the function is
-iterator.
-In this example code this iterator contains just one element, so let's extract it:
+in fact an iterator.
+In this example code this iterator contains just one element, so let's
+extract it:

 ```rust
 let queue = queues.next().unwrap();